OriginFinancial/frontend-take-home-assignment/README.md

 # Origin Frontend Take Home Assignment

-Origin is a platform that helps employees to organizate their financial life.
-One key of financial organization is plan your saving goals as go to college, throw a wedding party, take some time off and other goals.
-With that the user can save money to keep his financial life on track.
+Origin is a platform that helps employees to organize their financial wellness.
+One of the keys of financial well-being is to plan and save money for your goals.
+Each user has different goals: go to college, throw a wedding party, take some time and so on.
+Our job is to help them plan, save and keep their financial life on track.

-For this assignment, you will have the opportunity to code a piece of our savings application.
-We will need you to implement 2 screens (Saving Goal Plan and Dashboard).
-Here is how your application will need to look like:
+You will have the opportunity to code a piece of our savings application.
+You will implement 2 screens (Dashboard and Saving Goal Plan).

+Here is how your application will look like:

-### 1. Dashboard page
+### 1. Dashboard

 **url**: `/` (homepage)

 ![Dashboard Mockup Desktop](https://github.com/OriginFinancial/frontend-take-home-assignment/blob/master/mockups/dashboard-desk.png)
 You can see the mobile version mockup [here](https://github.com/OriginFinancial/frontend-take-home-assignment/blob/master/mockups/dashboard-mobile.png)

-**When user does not have any planned saving goal**

-- The dashboard need to show all saving goals available.
-This information need to be dinamic and need to be get from our API, because the saving goals could change.
+The dashboard needs to show all saving goals which you are going to retrieve from our API.

-**When user has planned saving goals**

-- The planned saving goals cards need to show the chosen total amount and target date instead of "Start setup" blue button.
+When a saving goal is not planned its card must contain a button that will redirect to its own plan screen, on the other hand, when a saving goal is already planned its card must include the total amount and planned date.

-### 2. Saving goal simulation page.
+### 2. Saving Goal Plan

 **url**: `/saving-goal/:goalName`

 ![Saving Goal Plan Mockup Desktop](https://github.com/OriginFinancial/frontend-take-home-assignment/blob/master/mockups/saving-goal-plan-desk.png)
 You can see the mobile version mockup [here](https://github.com/OriginFinancial/frontend-take-home-assignment/blob/master/mockups/saving-goal-plan-mobile.png)

-- The monthly amount should a dinamically value based on total amount and months until the target date.
-- Deposits number is the difference of current date and target date in months.
-- When click to "Finish" you will need to save that information in browser cache.
+In this screen, the users can choose the value they want to save as well the date they intend to reach the goal.
+As the users change any of the inputs (total and date) we want to display the monthly deposit value they need to make in order to achieve their goal on time.

+Once the user finishes his plan, the application should redirect them back to dashboard and its goal now must have the planned values as we already explained above.

 ### API Docs

-The api url is **`https://apiary.teste.com`**
+The api url is **`[https://origin-savings-api.herokuapp.com](https://origin-savings-api.herokuapp.com/)`**

 Request: